Bladder Exstrophy Epispadias-Cloacal Exstrophy Complex

 Boys with epistasis have an extremely short urethra and split, and the opening is on the upper surface of the penis.
 Girls with epistasis have a urethral opening located between a split clitoris and labia minor.

-Cloacae exstrophy is a severe birth defect in which there is usually a membrane-covered area on the abdominal wall that contains the abdominal contents (omphalocele).
+Cloacae exstrophy is a severe in which there is usually a membrane-covered area on the abdominal wall that contains the abdominal contents (omphalocele).
 The bladder is divided into two halves, and males have a penis split in two halves.
 Females have a clitoris divided into two halves and may have two vaginal openings.
 The opening of the rectum to the outside of the body is usually missing or abnormally small.

 Causes